Adityadav04/Adityadav04/README.md

 ## Hi there 👋, I'm ADITYA

 ## About Me
+I'm a pre-final student.
-I'm a student and currently learning FullStack Web Devlopment.
+I'm a tech enthusiaist.

 ## Projects
 -